Childhood Central Nervous System Germ Cell Tumors Treatment (PDQ®)–Patient Version

 - Follow-up tests may be needed.

-Different types of treatment are available for children with childhood central nervous system (CNS) germ cell tumors.
+Different types of treatment are available for children with central nervous system (CNS) germ cell tumors.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
-A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
+A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for people with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.

 Because cancer in children is rare, taking part in a clinical trial should be considered.
 Some clinical trials are open only to patients who have not started treatment.

-Children with childhood CNS germ cell tumors should have their treatment planned by a team of health care providers who are experts in treating cancer in children.
+Children with CNS germ cell tumors should have their treatment planned by a team of health care providers who are experts in treating cancer in children.

-Treatment will be overseen by a pediatric oncologist and/or a radiation oncologist,.
+Treatment will be overseen by a pediatric oncologist and/or a radiation oncologist.
 A pediatric oncologist is a doctor who specializes in treating children with cancer.
 A radiation oncologist specializes in treating cancer with radiation therapy.
-These doctors work with other pediatric health care providers who are experts in treating children with childhood CNS germ cell tumors and who specialize in certain areas of medicine.
+These doctors work with other pediatric health care providers who are experts in treating children with CNS germ cell tumors and who specialize in certain areas of medicine.
 These may include the following specialists:

 - Changes in mood, feelings, thinking, learning, or memory.

 - Second cancers (new types of cancer).

 Some late effects may be treated or controlled.
 Talk with your child's doctors about the possible late effects caused by some treatments.
 For more information, see Late Effects of Treatment for Childhood Cancer.

 Patients may want to think about taking part in a clinical trial.